dbunker/SABR/README.md

 an optional flag, and the input code

 Example:
-./sabr 20 --all < test/Simple/simple.tb
+./sabr --all 20 test/Simple/simple.tb

 ./sabr --help
 For more commands

 Testing
 -------------------------